Payroll giving (UK taxpayers)

 If you are making a will . . .

-… or decide to change your will, please do not forget to remember Project Peru.
+… or decide to change your will, please do not forget Project Peru.
 Or you may be asked to be the executor of someone’s will which may leave a donation to unspecified charities.

 There is little resistance to the idea of giving money to charity in a will, but most people don’t get round to it!